- Horizontal Linkages (Beyond Extractives)

 - Creating Incentives To Increase Economic Links

 At a Glance

-- Business support centres and national support systems for innovation are key to enabling the formation of a strong and innovative SME fabric which can serve the extractive sector and other sectors necessitating the same capabilities.
+The development of national support systems for innovation is key to creating economic links between the extractive sector and other sectors that use the same capabilities.

 - South African Mining Equipment and Related Services: Growth Constraints and Policy (David Kaplan)

 - From Africa to Country Mining Visions (Isabelle Ramdoo)

 - A Country Mining Vision Guidebook: Domesticating the Africa Mining Vision (Africa Minerals Development Centre)

 - Resource-based Industrialisation in Africa: Optimising Linkages and Value Chains in the Extractive Sector (Isabelle Ramdoo)

 Guidance is provided regarding policies, incentives, and systems for collaboration between economic sectors and partners.
 Chapter 10 of this ...

 This article provides an overview of production linkages and successful case studies in Africa.
 It discusses the necessary inputs required ...